ericgolftourney/StoreLocatorPlus/readme.txt

 4. Add your locations through the 'Add Locations' page in the Store Locator admin panel
 5. Place the code '[STORE-LOCATOR]' (case-sensitive) in the body of a page or a post to display your store locator

-= Addons =

-1. Unzip & Upload the entire add-on folder to the `/wp-content/uploads/sl-uploads/addons` directory.
-2. Activate the add-on by updating the Activation Key that you receive after purchase at the bottom of the "News & Upgrades" Page.

-= Themes =

-1. Unzip & Upload the entire theme folder to the `wp-content/uploads/sl-uploads/themes` directory.
-2. Select theme from the theme dropdown menu under the "Design" section on the "Map Designer"&trade; Page.

 = Icons =

 1. There are some default icons in the `/wp-content/plugins/store-locator/icons` directory.